RESISTANT STARCH- another fibre essential for gut health

 Like FODMAPs, resistant starch remains in the gut and reaches the large intestine where waiting gut microbes are keen to ferment it for their nutrition.

-Unlike FODMAPs, which are fermented very rapidly and quickly accumulate gaseous by- products which can trigger symptoms, resistant starch are very slowly fermented by our gut microbes so only slowly release these very healthy gaseous by-products.
+Unlike FODMAPs, which are fermented very rapidly and quickly accumulate gaseous by- products which can trigger symptoms, resistant starch is very slowly fermented by our gut microbes so only slowly release these very healthy gaseous by-products.

 How Resistant Starch resists digestion in the gut